Car park ventilation system with jet fans

 - Conventional duct-based ventilation systems are unsuitable for smoke control purposes, even with air change rates of 10 times per hour.
 The entire area quickly becomes filled with smoke and locating the fire is very difficult.

 - Smoke control is possible with engineered solutions with high smoke exhaust rates based on critical air velocity over the fire in combination with active cooling of the smoke with jet fans.

 - During the evacuation period, the jet fans must be switched off to prevent mixing of air and smoke.

 - By running the exhaust, supply and jet fans at full speed after evacuation is complete, the spread of smoke can be kept within a limited area.
 The fire also remains visible at all times.

-- Fire development can be observed during the entire extinguishing process, providing improved safety for the firefighters and faster fire extinction.
+- Fire development can be observed during the entire extinguishing process, providing improved safety for the fire fighters and faster fire extinction.

 - Smoke control systems can effectively cool down the smoke by mixing smoke with surrounding (cold) air.

 It must be noted that although smoke control systems offer great benefits for the fire brigade, the design may have an impact on initial costs of the installation.
-The reason is that for smoke control systems higher exhaust rates are necessary, as a result of which among others the size of the structural shafts will increase.
+The reason is that for smoke control systems higher exhaust rates are necessary, as a result of which amongst others the size of the structural shafts will increase.

 The extract rate for a smoke clearance system is relative to the size of the car park whereas a smoke control system is designed to extract smoke for a given fire.
 As a starting point the fire size from the BS 7346-7 can be adopted: